 I am now also producing fused glass items to add variety to my work.
 These include bowls, dishes, wall hangings, ornaments, and vases.

 I work from home part time.
-I am a full craft member of the Somerset Guild of Craftsmen and have take part in many of their exhibitions and I have permanent exhibits at their Home Gallery in Wells.
+I am a full craft member of the Somerset Guild of Craftsmen and have take part in many of their exhibitions.
 I currently have a permanent display at the exciting new cooperative gallery Somerset Crafts at the Avalon Marshes Centre at Shapwick on the Somerset Levels.

 I am also a keen photographer and take all of the photographs of my work myself.